ianmihura/biwak-hack/README.md

 ### Boss Executor

 #### Overview
 The `BossExecutor` class orchestrates the execution of tasks using various executors, such as SQL and API calls.
-It integrates with the `HarmonicClient` and `OpenAIClient` to generate and execute steps based on user queries and dependencies.
-This class is particularly useful for handling complex workflows that involve stepwise execution with dependencies.
+For now we are only implementing `HarmonicClient` and `OpenAIClient` to generate and execute steps based on user queries.
+This class is particularly useful for handling workflows that involve stepwise execution.

+#### Improvements
+We still have to integrate more API clients, and plug the Executors to the frontend

 ---